Running Snowshoes: The Complete Guide

 With the easy-to-use flexible binding, and crampons on the bottom to prevent slipping, snowshoeing today can be a walk in the park.

 Northern Lites leads the way in racing snowshoes with the lightest snowshoes available on the market.
-Check out our award winning Race Waves which competitive racers like Joseph Gray wear when they run.
+Check out our award winning snowshoes which competitive racers prefer when they race.

 Need more flotation in your racing snowshoes?
-Checkout our Race Elites.
+Shop all our ultralight snowshoes now!